Nayanika1402/WildQuest/README.md

 ## 🛠️ Getting Started for Contributors

-We welcome contributions to RuralRetreats!
-Follow the steps below to get started:
+We welcome contributions to !
+Follow the WildQuest steps below to get started:

 1. **Fork the Repository**
    - Click on the "Fork" button at the top right corner of the GitHub repository page.